Recommended Newfoundland Boat Tours or Recommended Boat Tours in Newfoundland

 Northland Discovery Boat Tours is a great tour based out of St Anthony on the Northern Peninsula.
 We have done the tour many times and have always seen something interesting.
-A few years ago it was a pod of killer whales and on our most recent trip (August 2011) we saw icebergs, whales and some fine scenery.
+A few years ago it was a pod of killer whales and on our most recent trip we saw whales and some fine scenery.
+We had another fine trip on the Gaffer 3 this summer.
 This boat tour likely has the longest iceberg season of any tour on the Island of Newfoundland due to its northerly location.
-This year (2011) is the 15th year of operation for Northland Discovery Boat Tours.
 Click Northland for more pics and information.

 |O'Brien's Whale and